gaycoderprincess/ProStreetOpenLimitAdjuster/README.md

 Please note that this mod is a proof of concept and does not increase the limit of actual cars in a race, only vehicle counts in general

+## Features

+- Virtually unlimited amounts of vehicles, with memory allocated on the fly

 ## Building

 Building is done on an Arch Linux system with CLion and vcpkg being used for the build process.